-Hueco Tanks State Historical Park Trail is a 3.3 mile moderately trafficked loop trail located near El Paso, TX that features a river and is good for all skill levels.
+Hueco Tanks State Historical Park Trail is a 3.3 mile moderately trafficked loop trail located near El Paso, Texas that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, and camping and is accessible from September until March.

 At Hueco Tanks, you can hike, rock climb, bird watch, study nature and history, picnic and stargaze.
 Visitors can take guided and self-guided tours to view rock imagery.